-The basic Eiffel Tower ticket only allows you to access the second floor – you can opt for the lift or, for a more budget friendly option, take the stairs.
+The basic Eiffel Tower ticket only allows you to access the second level, from where you can clearly see Montmartre with the Sacre-Coeur Basilica, and (more clearly) the Arc de Triomphe.
+You can opt to use the lift or, for a more budget friendly option, take the stairs.
 If you want a more in depth experience, one that gives you more information about the tower, I wholeheartedly recommend opting for a guided tour – whether a group one or a semi-private one – which includes skip the line Eiffel Tower tickets as well as access to the summit.

-Needless to say, the views from the summit are spectacular and I wholeheartedly recommend you opt for those.
+Needless to say, the views from the top of the Eiffel Tower are spectacular – if only a bit vertigo-inducing.
+I wholeheartedly recommend you opt to visit.
 The summit is also where you’ll get to see Gustave Eiffel’s secret apartment.
 I wouldn’t want to miss out on that.

-If you care to have a more in depth experience at the Eiffel Tower, consider investing in a guided tour.
+If you care to have a more in depth experience, consider investing in a guided tour.
 Here are some excellent options:

 Continue reading to discover how to get Eiffel Tower tickets and skip the lines.

-7 Absolutely Smart Ways To Get Eiffel Tower Tickets And Skip The Lines
+7 Smart Ways To Get Eiffel Tower Tickets And Skip The Lines

 There are several ways to get Eiffel Tower tickets and skip the lines.
 Below, I will mention the various solutions, pointing out their main characteristics and indicating for which kind of traveler and budget they are most suitable.

-In general, skip-the-line tickets to the Eiffel Tower bought online are the only reliable way to avoid standing in line at the ticket counter.
-There are several kinds of skip the line tickets, some including a more in depth visit with access to all levels, or even a guided tour, others being very basic.
+In general, e-tickets to the Eiffel Tower are the only reliable way to avoid standing in line at the ticket counter.
+There are several kinds of e-tickets, some including a more in depth visit with access to all levels, or even a guided tour, others being very basic.